 The cape plumbago plant exhibits a drought-tolerant quality, so water only when the top inch of the soil feels dry to the touch.
 Also, reduce watering during the winter months.

 However, watering may be increased once the plumbago flowers start to develop.
 It is critical at this point to keep the soil moist but not soggy as this can cause root rot.

 The optimum growth of the blue plumbago plant is attainable in USDA Hardiness zone 9-11.
 It adores warmer weather which is at least 60-80 degrees Fahrenheit (15 – 26 °C)

 Although this evergreen shrub can handle a bit of a colder temperature, one must still avoid extreme colds because it is quite vulnerable to freezing injury.
 Particularly if temperatures drop below 32 °F (0°C).
 In light frost, the plant may lose some of its leaves, but they later grow back in spring.

-A plumbago plant grows favorable under a humid climate.
-And this proves to be beneficial during the blooming period.
+A plumbago plant grows favorably under a humid climate.
+This proves to be beneficial during the blooming period.
 The recommended humidity level for growing plumbago is at least 55 – 60 %.

 As a houseplant, the plant may be raised in cooler climates.
 The typically dry air of most households can be corrected by the use of a humidifier and by setting up a pebble tray.